garethjns/IncrementalTrees/README.md

   - Updated unit tests
   - Added performance benchmark tests for classifiers, not finished.
   - Added regressor versions of RandomForest (StreamingRFR) and ExtaTrees (StreamingEXTR, also renamed StreamingEXT to StreamingEXTC).
-  - .fit() overload to handle feefing .partial_fit() with random row samples, without using Dask.
+  - .fit() overload to handle feeding .partial_fit() with random row samples, without using Dask.
 Adds compatibility with sklearn SearchCV objects.

 ## v0.2
   - Add ExtraTreesClassifier (StreamingEXT)